jolivain/trusted-firmware-a/docs/components/exception-handling.rst

 If a dispatcher owns more than one priority levels, it has to call the API for each of them.

-The API will succeed, and return ``0``, only if:

--  There exists a descriptor with the priority level requested.

--  There are no handlers already registered by a previous call to the API.

-Otherwise, the API returns ``-1``.

 The interrupt handler should have the following signature: